Rinzler78/docker.idena-node/README.md

 > ```sh
 > ssh -L 9999:localhost:9009 idenaUser@<host_ip> -p 60022
 > ```
+> Here, `60022` is just an example: you can replace it with any free port of your choice, as long as you use the same port number in both the `docker run` and the `ssh` command.
 > This is necessary to allow the Idena desktop application to connect to your remote node as if it were local.

 **Replace:**